On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Abstract

 \section{Abstract}

 In recent years, the non-deterministic properties of language models have garnered considerable attention and have shown a significant influence on real-world applications.
 However, such properties remain under-explored in machine translation (MT), a complex, non-deterministic NLP task.
 In this study, we systematically evaluate modern MT systems and identify temperature-constrained \textbf{N}on-\textbf{D}eterministic \textbf{MT} (\textbf{ND-MT}) as a distinct phenomenon.
-Additionally, we demonstrate that ND-MT exhibits significant potential in addressing the multi-modality issue that has long challenged MT research and provides higher-quality candidates than \textbf{D}eterministic MT (D-MT) under temperature constraints.
+Additionally, we demonstrate that ND-MT exhibits significant potential in addressing the multimodality issue that has long challenged MT research and provides higher-quality candidates than \textbf{D}eterministic MT (D-MT) under temperature constraints.
 However, ND-MT introduces new challenges in evaluating system performance.
 Specifically, the evaluation framework designed for D-MT fails to yield consistent evaluation results when applied to ND-MT.
-We further investigate this emerging challenge by evaluating five state-of-the-art ND-MT systems across three open datasets using both lexical-based and semantic-based metrics at varying sampling sizes.
-The results reveal a Buckets effect across these systems: the lowest-quality candidate generated by ND-MT consistently determines the overall system ranking across different sampling sizes for all reasonable metrics.
-Furthermore, we propose the ExpectoSample strategy to automatically assess the reliability of evaluation metrics for selecting robust ND-MT.
+We further investigate this emerging challenge by evaluating state-of-the-art ND-MT systems using both lexical-based and semantic-based metrics at varying sampling sizes.
+The results reveal a Buckets Effect across these systems: the ranking of ND-MT systems is dominated by the worst-quality candidate translation, as shown by automatic evaluation metrics.
+To mitigate this issue, we propose ExpectoSample, a strategy that first identifies reliable metrics and then enables robust ND-MT system selection for real-world.